oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/securing-the-rest-endpoint.md

 # Cloud Native - Securing the REST endpoint

+## Introduction

-This module is a discussion module, there are no exercises for you to do.
+This is an optional reading only module, there are no exerciese to do.

+**Estimated module duration** 5 mins.

+### Objectives

+This module looks at some of the

+### Prerequisites
+You should have completed the `Setting up the cluster and getting your services running in Kubernetes` module.

 ## Should I secure my REST API ?